At least 35 dead in hijab protests in Iran, state media reports

 But the regime appeared to be preparing to ramp up its effort to crush the protests.

-It has throttled internet bandwidth and shut down access to social media platforms, as well as arresting hundreds of people, including well-known activists and journalists detained at their homes.
+It has throttled internet bandwidth and shut down access to social media platforms, as well as arresting hundreds of people, including well-known activists and journalists detained in their homes.

 In Gilan, a Caspian Sea province that includes the city of Rasht, at least 211 people were arrested on charges of rioting.